 In 2007 Mary became a Brain Injury Case Manager and, due to her prior experience, assessed many clients with complex cognitive deficits and young ‘walking wounded’ adults.
 Mary has experience in managing clients with complex needs, from clients with behavioural and cognitive difficulties to complex 24 hour support packages.
 She is also experienced in working with both pre and post trial cases, and is a member of BAOT and registered with HCPC.

-Kieran is the newest member of the team, having started in April 2017 (due to finish his apprenticeship in April 2018).
-He attended Winstanley College, in which he really enjoyed his Philosophy & Religion course.
+Kieran is the newest member of the team, having started in April 2017 and he finished his apprenticeship in Summer 2018 after which we couldn’t let him go!
+He has previously attended Winstanley College where he studied Philosophy & Religion, and he is known as being a ‘thinker’.
+Kieran ensures that clinical records are maintained as well as having a keen interest in GDPR and processes to uphold high standards of governance within the team.
 Whilst working at Active Case Management, Kieran has found interest in the field and is considering enrolling at university to study Occupational Therapy.
 In his free time, he plays lead guitar and vocals in an indie rock band, frequently playing shows across the North-West, and would like to grow an apple tree.

 Interested in joining our team?